-This bridge connects Bur Dubai to Deira.
-At 201 meter height, it is the largest single arch span bridge in the world.
-This bridge is being built at the cost of 4 billion dirhams, and will be a significant feat of engineering internationally.
-The concept for the lighting of the Dubai Sixth Crossing Bridge.
-The waning of the intensity of light reflected from the bridge arch surface are synchronized with the levels of light reflected by the moon at each phase, and so the intensity of light on the bridge arch serves as the measurement of the portion of the moon that is reflecting light at any given phase of the lunar cycle.
-Reflections of the illuminated arch in the water beneath the bridge “complete the circle” of the full moon’s profile.
+The icon of the crescent moon is significant in Islam.
+It is the foundation of the lunar cycle.
+We used this as our conceptual influence while designing the light of the Dubai Sixth Crossing Bridge.
+The waning of the intensity of light reflected from the bridge arch surface is synchronized with the levels of light reflected by the moon at each phase.
+So, the intensity of light on the bridge arch serves as the measurement of the portion of the moon that is reflecting light at any given phase of the lunar cycle.
+Reflections of the illuminated arch in the water beneath the bridge complete the “circle” of the full moon’s profile.

-The design goal was to create the biggest “Moon-Dial” in the world.
+The design goal was to create the biggest “moon-dial” in the world.
 Our challenge was to establish a system for controlling the change of light levels throughout the 29.5-day lunar cycle.
-Gradations of light would have to be achieved by way of a complex switching system involving multiple layers of light.
-In mirroring the lunar cycle, we developed a separate lighting scene for each phase of the moon’s illumination, including the full, gibbous, half, crescent, and new moons.
+Gradations of light would have to be achieved by way of a complex switching system with multiple layers of light.
+We developed a separate lighting scene for each phase of the moon’s illumination, including the full, gibbous, half, crescent, and new moons.
 The lighting of the bridge arch returns with the appearance of the crescent moon, significant to the identification of the waxing crescent, which is the most significant phase of the moon for Islam.
 After this point, the arch light alternately accumulates and dissipates in sync with the rest of the moon’s phases.